 Again, use fast-moving lures in these locations.
-This is also a time when lures with some sparkle and glitter -- in effect having flash that might suggest a moving baitfish -- are likely to be especially productive.
+This is also a time when lures with some sparkle and glitter — in effect having a flash that might suggest a moving baitfish — are likely to be especially productive.

 In many natural lakes and ponds, especially in northern latitudes, there is no shad population and thus no pattern of bass following huge schools of these baitfish.
 There may be sporadic activity in which bass bust schools of shiners (or, less occasionally, alewives), but this is more a situation in which bass react in a sudden moment to a mobile school of shiners rather than aggressively follow them.

 Bass does move into shallower areas of natural lakes and ponds, however, as the water cools, and they can also be receptive to lures with a flashy, suggestive appeal.
 Sand and rock points likewise become feeding locations, and the edges of weeds deserve special attention.

 In smaller bodies of water, I don’t find a fast retrieve much of a benefit.
 And with surface lures, it’s just the opposite.
 Fall is a great time to enjoy surface fishing, but if you work poppers, chuggers, and stick baits too hurriedly in waters where the fish aren’t accustomed to the frenzy of plundering schools of baitfish, you’ll mostly be ignored.